Meeting the minimum expectations below protects U-M and your personal data.

 - Be safe online.
 Learn about strong passwords, how to protect your identity, how to avoid phishing scams, and more.

-- Register your devices.
-The U-M Police Department offers a free laptop and personal electronics registration program to members of the U-M community to deter theft and assist in the recovery of stolen property.
+- Register your devices with the U-M Police Department.
+Free laptop and personal electronics registration is available to members of the U-M community to deter theft and assist in the recovery of stolen property.